 From Previous: 9.59%

-Notes: Strong damage increase–as DEF reduction would ensue, this Eidolon gets better the more DEF Shred sources exist in the team (Pela, Genius of Brilliant Stars, E1 Ruan Mei, etc).
+Notes: Strong damage increase.
+This Eidolon gets better with more DEF Shred sources, up to 100%.
+E.g., Pela, Genius of Brilliant Stars, E1 Ruan Mei, E1 Cerydra, etc.

 2. Soul, True to History